Nixtla/statsforecast/experiments/m3/README.md

 For the experiment, we use StatsForecast's implementation of Arima, ETS, CES and DOT.

-For the DL models, we reproduce the reported metrics and results from the mentioned paper and included
+For the DL models, we reproduce the reported metrics and results from the mentioned paper.

 ## Results